Factsheet: A brief guide to the Mental Capacity Act 2005

 What is mental capacity?

-Mental capacity means being able to make your own decisions.
-Someone lacking capacity may not be able to make a decision at the time when the decision needs to be made.
+Having mental capacity means being able to make your own decisions.
+Someone who is lacking mental capacity may not be able to make a decision at the time the decision needs to be made.

 What is the Mental Capacity Act?

-The Mental Capacity Act is the main law in England and Wales about adults who lack capacity to make some or all of their own decisions and about how those decisions can be made instead.
+The Mental Capacity Act is the main law in England and Wales that protects adults who lack capacity to make some or all of their own decisions, and it determines how those decisions can be made.

-The Act is based on the idea that all adults have the right to make their own decisions about their lives, including decisions about their care and support.
-Wherever possible they should be helped and supported to make their own decisions.
+All adults have the right to make their own decisions about their life, including decisions about their care and support.
+They should be helped and supported to do this if they can’t do it on their own.

-The Mental Capacity Act 2005 introduces a clear test of capacity and is supported by a Code of Practice that informs anyone caring for a person over 16 years old – including doctors, social workers, paid carers and other health and social care professionals – what to do when they are working with someone who lacks capacity.
+The Mental Capacity Act 2005 has a capacity test and a Code of Practice for anyone caring for someone over 16 years old.
+This includes doctors, social workers, paid carers and other health and social care professionals.
+It tells them what to do when they are working with someone who lacks capacity.

-Many decisions are covered by the Act from simple things like what to eat, to more complicated decisions like where to live and what medical treatment to have.
+Simple decisions like what to eat, and more complicated decisions like where to live and what medical treatment to have are all included.

-Some decisions such as marriage, civil partnership, consenting to sexual relationships, adoption and voting are not covered by the Mental Capacity Act.
-This means that no one can make these decisions on behalf of other people.
+Some decisions like marriage, civil partnership, consenting to sexual relationships, adoption and voting are not covered by the Mental Capacity Act.
+Nobody can make these decisions for someone else.

-There are five key principles which underpin the Act:
+There are five key principles that underpin the Act:

 - Assume people have capacity.

-- Provide support for people to make decisions for themselves.
+- Support people to make decisions for themselves.

-- Remember people who make unwise decisions may still have capacity.
+- People who make unwise decisions may still have capacity.

-- Actions taken must be in the best interests of the person who lacks capacity.
+- Actions must be in the best interests of the person who lacks capacity.

-- The less restrictive option must be considered first.
+- Less restrictive options must be considered first.

 How is mental capacity assessed?

-Stage 2: If so, does this mean that the person is unable to make the decision at the time that the decision needs to be made?
+1. Is the person able to make the decision, at the time that the decision needs to be made?
+Can they:

-- Can the person understand the information about the decision that needs to be made?
+- understand information about the decision that needs to be made?

-- Can the person remember the information long enough for the decision to be made?
+- remember the information long enough to make the decision?

-- Can the person weigh up the information available to make the decision?
+- weigh up the information to make the decision?

 Who decides if a person lacks capacity?

-A family member, health, social care or other professional might need to decide if a person is unable to make a particular decision.
-They will do this using the 2 stage capacity test described above.
+A family member, health, social care or other professional might need to decide if someone is unable to make a particular decision.
+They will do this using the 3-stage capacity test above.

 What happens when a person cannot make their own decisions?

-The Act says you should be supported to make your own decision.
+People should be supported to make their own decisions.

 How does someone work out what is in a person’s best interests?

-Best interests can be described as what is best for the person, all things considered.
+Best interests means what is best for a person, once all things have been considered.

 Best interests checklist

-- Working out what is in someone’s best interests cannot be based on age, appearance, condition or behaviour.
+- Working out what is in someone’s best interest cannot be based on age, appearance, condition or behaviour.

 - All relevant circumstances should be considered when working out someone’s best interests.